reels

 Character Introductions

-This issue is handled on the pages about characters.
+This issue is being dealt with on the page on characters.
 Here a short summary: A character introduction consists of a few words up to a few lines of description that suggests something about the character.
-The character’s name appears for the first time as part of the character description.
+Normally the character’s name appears for the first time as part of the character description.
 In that one case the name is capitalized.
-Following the introduction, the character’s name is not capitalized in the narrative but always in character cues.
-A character name can also we used as a secondary slug.
-Also in this case it’s capitalized.
+Following the introduction the character’s name is not capitalized except for the character cues, which are always in caps.

 Sounds